 8.1.
 This term only applies when we instruct you as counsel.

 8.2.
 Our lawyers have a limited authority to instruct counsel.
-Acting as a member of this firm our lawyers may agree, as agent for our client, to instruct counsel on COMBAR terms basis, B, C or D, or on other express terms provided always that we are not required to pay counsel before we have been paid by our client in respect of counsel’s fees.
+Acting as a member of this firm our lawyers may agree, as agent for our client, to instruct counsel on COMBAR terms basis B, C or D, or on other express terms provided always that we are not required to pay counsel before we have been paid by our client in respect of counsel’s fees.
 They may also agree to a conditional fee arrangement, so long as our sole obligation as to the payment of counsel is to take reasonable steps to secure our client pays counsel’s fees.
-The written approval of a director of this firm is required before this firm will instruct counsel on COMBAR basis A or on any terms where this firm is responsible for counsel’s fees in the event our client does not settle them.
+The written approval of a director of this firm is required before this firm will instruct counsel on COMBAR basis A or on any terms where this firm is responsible for counsel’s fees in the event that our client does not settle them.
 Our directors are available to discuss appropriate variations to these additional terms on an individual basis at any time.